ThunderBolt-OS/FXGraphAlgorithmSimulator/README.md

 # Graph Algorithm Simulator using JavaFX

-This is a second year OOP Lab project for CSE department SUST.
+This is a second year AoA project for IT department KJSCE.
 Visualizes the following algorithms on graphs input by the user on an interactive canvas.

 # Algorithms available :